 Photo Credit: Lauren Ulm/VeganYumYum

 Crepes are basically a miracle food.
 They get to be made sweet or savory.
-Vegan Yum Yum has three recipes for you to choose from, and two of them are made with veggies.
-Stick to the Wild Mushroom with Wilted Frisée and Asparagus Hollandaise for breakfast, and save the Berry Crepe for the next time you want dessert.
+Yummly has dozens of vegetarians recipes for you to choose from, including Savory Mushroom with Goat Cheese.
+There's spinach-filled and cheese-filled, and all sorts of sweet options for the next time you want dessert.

 Sage Maple Chickpeas with Creamy Pumpkin Quinoa and Millet